Factbox - A day on the Tour de France

 1 Min Read

-PEYRAGUDES, France (Reuters) - Statistic, quote and fact of the day after the 12th stage of the Tour de France, a 214.5km ride from Pay on Thursday.
+FOIX, France (Reuters) - Statistic, quote and fact of the day after the 13th stage of the Tour de France, a 101-km ride from Saint-Girons on Friday.

-In kph, Chris Froome's maximum speed in the descent from the Port de Bales.

-QUOTE OF THE DAY: "He took off today, but he will need to come down to earth" - Romain Bardet's AG2R-La Mondiale sport director Stephane Goubert after the Frenchman won the stage.

 Reporting by Julien Pretot; Editing by Christian Radnedge